A page about scour in calves including the causes (Rotavirus, Coronavirus, E. coli), the clinical signs and how to reduce the risk of it.

 - Hygiene – the calving box and early calf rearing accomodation must be cleaned and disinfected between calves.
 If a calf becomes infected, it multiplies many of the scour agents so that if another calf is subsequently housed in the same accomodation, the risk increases dramatically as the dose the next calf is exposed to is much higher

-- Management – Ensure all calves receive at least 10% of bodyweight as colostrum within the first 12 hours after birth.
+- Management – Ensure all calves receive at least 10% of bodyweight as colostrum within the first 12 hours after birth, with 3 litres given within 2 hours of birth at first feed.
 Subsequently calves should receive either post-colostral milk for up to 3 weeks or colostrum mixed in with normal milk to ensure an ongoing supply of antibody to protect the calves against particularly viral infection.
 Avoid mixing young calves with older animals.

 - Biosecurity – Maintaining biosecurity involves avoiding introduction of infected animals into the herd and/or implementing stict isolation / quarantine of introductions until proven negative, and restricting access of calves to external sources of infection e.g. bringing calves to the mart and mixing them back in with home reared calves if unsold.

 - Coccidiosis may be controlled by use of products that contain diclazuril or toltrazuril.
+MSD Animal Health market a product containing diclazuril, which favours the development of immunity, and lead to better weight gains, in older calves, in a study where it was compared to toltrazuril.
 Consult your vet for further details.

 - Giardiasis may be controlled by use of products that contain fenbendazole, though none are licensed for this specific indication.
 Consult your vet for details.